Order the spring issue here

 Photography in a climate time

 Copenhagen Photo Festival: Photography can capture nature, document it, but also process nature.
-Showcase the being, the exotic, the vanishing in a special way.
+Showcase the being, the exotic, the disappearing in a special way.

 To imitate nature in order to master it

-THE MIMETIC POWER: Imitating another is also a way to gain a power over the one portrayed.
+THE MIMETIC POWER: Imitating another is also a way to gain power over the person portrayed.
 And how often do we see an imitation of the cosmos at a bar in a dark side street?

 “It would is not over.
 Long live what it would be! ”